Management Structure

 The Board of Directors

 • The Board of Directors is responsible for making decisions on important business operations and legal matters of the Group, supervising the directors' execution of their duties, and establishing an appropriate internal control system for the entire Group in cooperation with the Internal Audit Department and supervising its operation.
-In addition, the Board of Directors determines and approves long-term management concepts, medium-term management plans, and annual business plans for the entire Group and major group companies, and monitors them regularly in light of changes in the business environment in an effort to maximize group corporate value.
+In addition, the Board of Directors determines and approves long-term management concepts and annual business plans for the entire Group and major group companies, and monitors them regularly in light of changes in the business environment in an effort to maximize group corporate value.

-• Taking into account the knowledge, experience, skills and discernment that are necessary for turning the 2027 Vision into a reality, the Board shall be composed of the appropriate number of members, ensuring overall balance and diversity such as gender and internationality, etc. In addition, in order to build a highly transparent governance system and ensure the effectiveness of objective management supervision, the Company appoints a majority of independent outside directors.
-At least one of the independent outside directors has management experience at other companies.Regarding the twelve Group companies: Kirin Brewery Company, Limited, Kirin Beverage Company, Limited, Mercian Corporation, Lion Pty Ltd, Myanmar Brewery Limited, Coca-Cola Beverages Northeast, Inc., Kyowa Kirin Co., Ltd., Kyowa Hakko Bio Co., Ltd., San Miguel Brewery Inc., and China Resources Kirin Beverages (Greater China) Company, Limited, Thorne HealthTech Inc. and FANCL Corporation, the Directors of the Board or Executive Officers of the Company are appointed as Directors of the Board (including Non-executive Directors) of each company and supervise the performance of duties in order to strengthen governance of the Group overall.
+• Regarding the Group companies: Kirin Brewery Company, Limited; Lion Pty Ltd; Kirin Beverage Company, Limited; Coca-Cola Beverages Northeast, Inc.; Kyowa Kirin Co., Ltd.; FANCL Corporation; Blackmores Limited (*); Kyowa Hakko Bio Co., Ltd.; and San Miguel Brewery Inc., the Directors of the Board, Executive Officers (limited to those who have a delegated relationship with the Company.
+The same shall apply hereinafter), or their equivalents of the Company are appointed as Director of the Board (including Non-executive Directors) of each company and supervise the performance of duties in order to strengthen governance of the Group overall. (*The Company takes control over Blackmores Limited by dispatching Directors of the Board to the intermediate holding company).
 Concerning Kyowa Kirin Co., Ltd., because it is a listed subsidiary, while working to secure appropriate effectiveness through the implementation of the corporate governance code, efforts are being made to ensure the independence of executive management as a listed company, as well as autonomous corporate activities based on independence and agility.
 At the same time, the Company is striving to maximize profits for all shareholders and sustainably expand corporate value.

 • The Board of Directors meeting is held regularly once a month, and is held as needed.